 Spend time with people who already are what you want to be and who are where you want to be.
 Following your passion is really a simple two-step process:

 Role models inspire and motivate us.
-They remind us that we’re not crazy for having followed our hearts.
-They protect our belief that we too can make it.
+They remind us that we’re not crazy for following our hearts and protect our belief that we, too, can make it.

 Not working a day in your life